exercism/v3/languages/nim/exercises/concept/basics/.docs/instructions.md

 ## 2. Calculate the remaining oven time in minutes

-Implement the `remainingMinutesInOven` function that takes the actual minutes the lasagna has been in the oven as a parameter and returns how many minutes the lasagna still has to remain in the oven, based on the expected oven time in minutes from the previous task.
+Implement the `remainingMinutesInOven` procedure that takes the actual minutes the lasagna has been in the oven as a parameter and returns how many minutes the lasagna still has to remain in the oven, based on the expected oven time in minutes from the previous task.

 ```nim
 nim> remainingMinutesInOven(30)